-HOPE House (Healthy Options for Psychiatric Emergencies) opened in 2024 and includes Psychiatric Urgent Care for Kids (PUCK) program that serves children up to age 18 and an Intensive Outpatient Program (IOP) for elementary school aged children.
-HOPE House strives to give children and adolescents opportunities to stay within their community rather than getting a higher level of care in a hospital setting or a diversion or residential program.
+HOPE House (Healthy Options for Psychiatric Emergencies) opened in 2024 and includes the Psychiatric Urgent Care for Kids (PUCK) program that serves children up to age 18 and an Intensive Outpatient Program (IOP) for elementary school aged children.
+HOPE House strives to provide children and adolescents the care they need for them to continue to live and thrive in their community rather than needing a higher level of care in a hospital setting or a diversion or residential program.
 The goal is to keep families together.